 Austin is also home to one of the largest urban bat populations in the country.
 To see the bats take flight for their evening feeding, head to the Congress Avenue Bridge.
 If you want to include this on your list of weekend getaways from Dallas, then be sure to visit from spring to fall.

 If you are looking for outdoor activities for your weekend trips, Austin tops that list as well.
-Visit Zilker Park, Mayfield Park, Barton Springs, and Lady Bird Lake.
+Visit Zilker Park, Mayfield Park, Barton Springs, and Lady Bird Lake, one of the lakes in Austin.
 These Austin parks offer you an opportunity to enjoy hiking trails, biking trails, kayaking, and more.

 Distance from Dallas: 274 miles, almost 5 hours